 Acting on

 Insights are used to shape planning and delivery.
-Some products are optimised based on data analysis for better results.

 Level 5